Can non-small cell lung cancer be found early?

 Still, screening with LDCT scans also has some downsides.
 One drawback is that this test also finds a lot of things that turn out not to be cancer but that still need to be tested to be sure.
 LDCTs also expose people to a small amount of radiation with each test.
 These factors, and others, need to be taken into account by people and their doctors who are thinking about whether screening with LDCT scans is right for them.

 Based on the results of the NLST, the American Cancer Society has developing screening guidelines for lung cancer.
 People who are at higher risk for lung cancer, such as current or former smokers, might want to discuss these guidelines with their doctor to see if screening might be right for them.
-For more details about the American Cancer Society’s lung cancer screening guidelines, see “Can non-small cell lung cancer be found early?” in our document Lung Cancer (Non-Small Cell).
+For more details about the American Cancer Society’s lung cancer screening guidelines, see our document Lung Cancer Prevention and Early Detection.